 - Price discovery: The BSE ensures fair pricing of securities based on demand and supply.

-- Clearing and settlement: It ensures that transactions are completed on time, usually within a T+1 settlement cycle, with a few stocks benefiting from a T+0 settlement cycle.
+- Clearing and settlement: It ensures that transactions are completed on time, usually within a T+1 settlement cycle, with a few stocks eligible for a T+0 settlement cycle.

 Significance of the Bombay Stock Exchange